HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

     ![](../../../../assets/HCL_Content_Reporting_Search_Results_Pagination_PageSize.png)

-- To change the current page of the search results, select from the options in the dropdown for page number.
+- To change the current page of the search results, select from the options in the **Page:** dropdown menu.

     ![](../../../../assets/HCL_Content_Reporting_Search_Results_Pagination_Page.png)